AIKEN SCHOLARS ACADEMY

 Will ASA students change classes their freshmen and sophomore years?
 Students will transition to classes within the Aiken Scholars Academy building (Ruth Patrick Science Education Center).

 Will my student have to apply to the university as a sophomore to take courses as a junior?
 No. Students enrolled in the Aiken Scholars Academy and in good academic standing following their sophomore year will seamlessly transition into USC Aiken college classes in the discipline of their choice.

 How can I prepare my middle schooler now to be competitive/accepted?
-Students accepted into the Academy must have successfully completed the following coursework: Algebra I, Geometry, English I and prior to the ninth grade.
-Preferred coursework includes Computer Science, World Language and Pre-Writing (iNFUSION Summer Experience).
+Students accepted into the Academy must have successfully completed the following coursework prior to the ninth grade: Algebra I, Geometry, and English I. Recommended coursework includes Computer Science, World Language and Pre-Writing (iNFUSION Summer Experience).

 What is the application process for the ASA?
 Details, dates and a timeline for the ASA will be accessible to students and parents directly on the ASA website (acpsd.net/AikenScholarsAcademy).